Bureau of Indian Education: Academic performance and reputation

 In 1988 a Department of Interior report blamed all levels of leadership for substandard test scores.
 In 2001 the Government Accountability Office (GAO) wrote "The academic achievement of many BIA students as measured by their performance on standardized tests and other measures is far below the performance of students in public schools.
-BIA students also score considerably below national averages on college admissions tests."
-Bill Clinton, George W. Bush, and Barack Obama made attempts to improve BIE schools.
+BIA students also score considerably below national averages on college admissions tests."Bill Clinton, George W. Bush, and Barack Obama made attempts to improve BIE schools.
+Another attempt made to resolve the issue of poor academic performance in BIE schools, was the legislation act of 2001 titled "The No Child Left Behind Act" which put the new ruling into effect that says schools will be held responsible for making the effort to improve their students' academic performances.
+By doing so, students' will be able to better retain the information they are learning in school and their test scores will showcase notable improvement.

 In 2015 Maggie Severns of Politico wrote that BIE students "have some of the lowest test scores and graduation rates in the country".

-In the 2018-2019 school year, the percentage of BIE students passing their schools' standardized examinations was about 10% for mathematics and 15% for the English language.
+In the 2018–2019 school year, the percentage of BIE students passing their schools' standardized examinations was about 10% for mathematics and 15% for the English language.
 In 2011 BIE students scored better on examinations than students at Detroit Public Schools, but every other large urban school district outperformed students of BIE schools.

 In 2015 the graduation rate was 53%.
-In the 2017-2018 school year, the graduation rate was 64%, but in 2018-2019 the graduation rate had declined to 59%.
+In the 2017–2018 school year, the graduation rate was 64%, but in 2018–2019 the graduation rate had declined to 59%.
 In 2015 the average United States graduation rate was 81%.
 The graduation rate for Native American and Alaska Native students enrolled at school district-operated public schools was 67%.